sarkahn/dots-roguelike/Assets/Part2/Part2-ECS.md

 If you ever want to disable a system you can add the [DisableAutoCreation] attribute to it.
 You can learn more
 [from the documentation](https://docs.unity3d.com/Packages/com.unity.entities@0.4/manual/system_update_order.html?q=System%20Update).
-For this example we're only going to be using one system so the default behaviour is fine, but as we move forward we'll have to put more thought into how to manage the creation, upkeep, and order of many systems at once.
+For this example we're only going to be using a few simple systems so the default behaviour is fine, but as we move forward we'll have to put more thought into how to manage the creation, upkeep, and order of many systems at once.

 ## Adding the Console

 Of course our system is not going to do much as is - it needs a console to write to.
-The `SimpleConsoleProxy` we were using in the previous part is not really suitable for us in this case since we don't need a GameObject at all - in ECS all entities, components and system are completely separated from the traditional Unity hierarchy.
+The `SimpleConsoleProxy` we were using in the previous chapter is not really suitable for us in this case since we don't need a GameObject at all.
+In ECS all entities, components and system are completely separated from the traditional Unity hierarchy.
 Accessing MonoBehaviours from ECS is possible but should not be the first solution you reach for.